Parniaan/AI4Code/README.md

 # AI4Code
-This repository contains a list of articles that are related to Large Language Models and their specifications, basic concepts of LLMs and their applications in code-related tasks.
+This repository contains a list of articles that are related to Large Language Models and their specifications, basic concepts of LLMs and their applications in programming-related tasks.

 # Table of Contents
 1. [Code completion](#Code-completion)